Pompallier House

-Pompallier House is a nineteenth-century building located in Russell, New Zealand which once served as the headquarters to the French Catholic mission to the Western Pacific.
-It is named after Jean Baptiste Pompallier, the first vicar apostolic to visit New Zealand, who founded a number of missions in the North Island.
+Pompallier House, also known as Pompallier Mission, is a nineteenth-century building located in Russell, New Zealand which once served as the headquarters to the French Catholic mission to the Western Pacific.
+It is named after Jean-Baptiste Pompallier, the first vicar apostolic to visit New Zealand, who founded a number of missions in the North Island.

 Pompallier House is owned and managed by Heritage New Zealand, who open it to the public.
 It is New Zealand's oldest Roman Catholic building, oldest rammed earth building, and oldest industrial building.

-The mission and printery is open to the public seven days a week.
-Access to the building is by guided tour only, with guided tours running four times a day.
-Garden visit tickets are available to view the Victorian and Edwardian gardens and the hillside parkland walk with views out over the bay.
-There is also a French Coffee House on site which is open seven days a week.
+Description

+Pompallier House is a vernacular two-storeyed building.
+The lower storey is constructed from rammed earth with the upper-storey being timber framed.
+The roof is hipped.
+The exterior is coated with limewash.

+The Pompallier House Historic Reserve totals 1.8 ha and includes the grounds of the mission, Clendon Cottage.

 History

 Construction

-In 1836, Bishop Jean Baptiste Pompallier, along with the newly formed French order the Society of Mary (or Marists) received papal approval and were given the mission of Western Oceania.
-In 1838, Pompallier, along with three of these brothers arrived in Hokianga, on the West Coast of New Zealand, to begin their work in the country.
-Joined by other members of the order, they moved to the Bay of Islands to set up their headquarters in Kororareka (now Russell).
+In 1836 Bishop Jean-Baptiste Pompallier, along with the newly formed French order the Society of Mary (or Marists) received papal approval and were given the mission of Western Oceania.
+In 1838 Pompallier arrived at the Hokianga, on the North Island of New Zealand.
+Joined by other members of the order, Pompallier and the mission moved to the Bay of Islands to set up their headquarters in Kororareka (now Russell).

-Bishop Pompallier bought land in Russell in 1839, and the building was constructed in 1841–2.
-In 1842, it produced its first Māori translations of religious texts.
+Bishop Pompallier bought land in Russell in 1839 and the building was constructed in 1841–2.
+Louis Perret oversaw the construction, as he was the most qualified having studied architecture in Rome.
+In 1842 it produced its first Māori translations of religious texts.

 Unable to bear the cost of purchasing much timber, the missionaries used the rammed earth construction common in Lyon, their original home.
 The earth was dug on site and supplemented with sand and rocks from the nearby beaches.
 Lime was made by burning shells.
 The upper floor was constructed with earth supported by timber frames.
 The work was supervised by architect Louis Perret.

 There were a number of other buildings on the site, including a chapel, houses, kitchens and other outhouses, but the "Pompallier House" is the only one remaining.